-American College of Surgeons National Surgical Quality Improvement Program® Outcome of Care Surgical Measures
+American College of Surgeons National Surgical Quality Improvement Program® surgical outcome measures

-These "Outcome of Care Surgical Measures" show whether hospitals differ in what happens to patients after they have one of three types of surgeries.
+These surgical outcome measures show whether hospitals differ in what happens to patients after they have one of three types of surgeries.
 The surgical groups and outcomes are:

 - Lower Extremity Bypass (LEB) surgical outcomes - During lower extremity bypass operations, surgeons insert a new vein to go around blockages in the arteries and restore blood flow to the lower leg and foot

 - Colon surgical outcomes – During colon (large intestine) surgery, the surgeon removes part of the colon that is affected by polyps, diverticula, or tumors

 - Outcomes in Surgeries for Patients 65 Years of Age or Older - Older patients have higher risks for death or complications than younger patients undergoing the same operation

 The measures compare hospitals based on deaths or serious complications that occur within 30 days after each type of surgery.
 The serious complications vary by measure, but generally include: